 Pasqual fell to the ground without a sound.
 Valvano did not wait to see whether Pasqual was dead or not.
 He ran off.

 Giordano was captured on the Scranton train fleeing to Erie.
-He had boarded at the Elmhurst stop.
+He boarded at the Elmhurst stop.
 Some railway employees saw him sneaking onboard and alerted the authorities.